nathanecross/seapipe/docs/source/usage.rst

    sub-015	      TRUE	      2	         2	            2
    sub-016	      TRUE	      2	         2	            0

+This will be automatically saved to a file *dataset_audit.csv*

 To retrieve a list of all the files inside the root directory, along with the directories 1 and 2 levels preceding the files,